-In this article, we’ll break down the College Football Playoff bracket and schedule, as we get ready to embark on a journey to the 2026 CFP National Championship in Miami.
+As we get set for the quarterfinals, let’s check out the updated College Football Playoff bracket and schedule, as we continue on the journey to the 2026 CFP National Championship in Miami.

 College Football Playoff Bracket

-The College Football Playoff bracket includes 12 teams: the five-highest-ranked conference champions and the next seven highest-ranked teams.
-All rankings are determined by the CFP selection committee.
+The College Football Playoff bracket began with 12 teams: the five-highest-ranked conference champions and the next seven highest-ranked teams.
+All rankings were determined by the CFP selection committee.

 The four highest-ranked teams, regardless of how they finished in their conference, received a bye to the quarterfinals, where they will play the winner of one of four first-round matchups.
 From there, the bracket will proceed as usual to the semifinals and National Championship, where a champion will be crowned.

-Here is how the 2025-26 College Football Playoff bracket shook out:
+Here is the latest 2025-26 College Football Playoff bracket:

 College Football Playoff Schedule